The threat from fraud

 Data breaches continue to be a key enabler of fraud.
 Personal and financial information obtained in a breach can be used to commit frauds affecting individuals, the private and public sectors alike.
 By harvesting personal and financial information through data breaches, criminals are able to commit fraud and damage people, businesses and services.

-The most robust figures currently available from the Crime Survey of England and Wales reveal there were 3.4 million incidents of fraud in 2016-17.
-However we think that fewer than 20 per cent of incidents of fraud are actually reported so the true figure may be much higher.
+The most robust figures currently available from the Crime Survey of England and Wales reveal there were 3.7 million incidents of fraud in England and Wales in the year ending December 2022 (ONS).
+86% of fraud instances are estimated to go underreported.
 This means that the scale of fraud is very significant, but that under-reporting also hampers our understanding of the threat.

 Much of the proceeds will be laundered within the UK or moved overseas.
 To launder the proceeds of fraud, organised crime groups often use ‘mule networks’, with bank accounts owned by witting and unwitting members of the public being used to obscure the source and nature of the funds.